Galway Plate Preview, Tips, Runners & Trends

 The course which has produced the most winners of the Galway Plate is Punchestown; there have been a total of 7 winners of this race who ran at Punchestown last time out.
 The next best courses, which have produced the second most winners, are Ballinrobe and Killarney; there have been a total of 3 winners from each of those courses.

-The race is open to both sexes, with the Male runners having produced a total of 19 winners from a total of 417 runners, whilst the Female runners have produced 1 winner from a total of 17 runners.
+The race is open to both sexes, with male runners having produced a total of 19 winners from a total of 417 runners, while female runners have produced 1 winner from a total of 17 runners.

 Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Galway Plate: